Mishalzeera/the-money-manager/README.md

 variable to be accessed by the route from within the decorator was more of a challenge.
 The author was able to find a way of defining it in the global scope from within the decorator but that seemed to defeat the purpose.
 However, the security purpose was met.

+### Allow User To Change Monthly Overheads

+The central role of the "monthly overheads" figure means that it should be allowed to be updated by the user as and when necessary.
+For instance, if the user takes out a new car insurance or